craigyjp/Jupiter-8-Editor-Assigner/README.md

 16 banks of 64 patches/performances are now available by pressing the recall button and scrolling through the banks.

 Program change 0-63 recalls patches 11-88, Program changes 64-127 recalls performances 11-88.

+The synth will now receive a sysex bulk dump of 64 patches into the currently selected bank.
+I have included scripts which convert the SD card files to a 64 patch sysex dump.

 # Things to do